Did Matthew count the number of generations incorrectly? (Jesus’ Genealogy: 2 of 3)2 min read

 Saint Matthew stated that: “all the generations from Abraham to David are fourteen generations; from David until the captivity in Babylon are fourteen generations; and from the captivity in Babylon until the Christ are fourteen generations” (Matt.
 1:17).
 But when we count them, we find them to be 41 only, not 14 × 3, which is 42.
 Did Matthew count the number of generations incorrectly?

-The reason Matthew reached a count of 42 rather than 41 is that Jeconiah was double counted in two fourteens.
+Matthew reached the number of generations to be 42 rather than 41 because Jeconiah was counted in two fourteens.
+Hang on, don’t get ahead of yourself.
 Saint Ambrose of Milan said that historically, there were two Jeconiah:

 “Again, from Jeconiah to Joseph are computed twelve generations; yet he afterwards calls these also fourteen.
 But if you look attentively, you will be able to discover the method by which fourteen are reckoned here.
 Twelve are reckoned, including Joseph, and Christ is the thirteenth, and history declares that there were two Joakim’s, that is, two Jeconiahs, father and son.
 The Evangelist has not passed over either of these but has named them both.
 Thus, adding the younger Jeconiah, fourteen generations are computed.”